 He'll also be back on international TV screens as Canadian Chief Inspector Armand Gamache in the made-into-film debut novel by Louise Penny, called Still Life.
 The novel won awards, including the "New Blood" Dagger award in the United Kingdom, the Arthur Ellis Award in Canada for best first crime novel, the Dilys Award, the Anthony Award and the Barry Award for Best First Novel in the United States.
 The project is produced by the CBC (Canadian Broadcasting Company) and is scheduled to be shown in Canada in 2013.
 The made-for-TV movie has already been sold to the UK and the USA.
 Nat also added his creative talent to the upcoming short film "Don't Miss The Cup", a crowd funded project by newcomer Tracey Adam.

 2013 saw Nat's return to the stage for the Westend production of The Audience, starring Dame Helen Mirren, written by Peter Morgan (The Queen) and directed by Stephen Daldry.
 The play had a successful four month run at the Gielgud Theatre in London from February 15th to June 15th, 2013 and has been transmitted worldwide via National Theatre Live with more than 110,000 viewers in the UK and USA alone.

-Nat will also be part of Sadie Jones' TV adaptation of The Outcast which is due to the UK broadcast via BBC One in July 2015.
+Nat will also be part of Sadie Jones' TV adaptation of The Outcast which is due to be broadcast in the UK via BBC One in July 2015.
 The adaptation is set in 1950s Britain and shows a powerful portrait of small-town hypocrisy and young love.